reganlawton/reganlawton/README.md

 ## About Me

 I'm a seasoned full-stack developer with a passion for crafting robust, scalable applications from concept to deployment.
-Currently leading technical initiatives at [Tapestry AI](https://tapestry.ai), where I architect intelligent solutions that transform how businesses leverage artificial intelligence.
+Currently leading technical initiatives at [Tapestry AI](https://tapestry.ai), where I architect intelligent solutions that transform how businesses leverage artificial intelligence / ML to empower real-time retail data across the supply chain.

 **What I Do:**
 - **Enterprise Architecture:** Design and implement large-scale distributed systems
-- **AI Integration:** Build intelligent applications that seamlessly integrate AI capabilities
+- **AI / ML Integration:** Build intelligent applications that seamlessly integrate AI / ML capabilities
-- **Full-Stack Development:** From React frontends to scalable backend APIs
+- **Full-Stack Development:** From React frontends and scalable backend APIs to DevOp and data pipes
 - **CraftCMS Ecosystem:** Maintainer of popular plugins serving thousands of developers

 **Currently Exploring:** Advanced Rust programming and systems-level optimizations